ibm-cloud-docs/solution-tutorials/cloud-e2e-security.md

 Connect {{site.data.keyword.secrets-manager_short}} instance to Let's Encrypt.
 1. A Let's Encrypt ACME account and associated **.pem** file is required.
 Use an existing one or [create one](/docs/secrets-manager?topic=secrets-manager-prepare-order-certificates&interface=ui#create-acme-account):
    1. Install the **acme-account-creation-tool**.
 [Creating a Let's Encrypt ACME account](/docs/secrets-manager?topic=secrets-manager-prepare-order-certificates&interface=ui#create-acme-account) contains instructions and a link to the creation tool.
    2. Run **acme-account-creation-tool** to create an account specifically for this secure-file-storage example.
-Below is an example session for a Mac.:
+Below is an example:
       ```sh
       $ ./acme-account-creation-tool-darwin-amd64 -e YOUREMAIL -o secure-file-storage.example.com -d letsencrypt-prod
       INFO[2022-12-28T13:30:00-08:00] Registering a new account with the CA